-In the Guidance, and in connection with its release, the enforcement agencies actually made some sensible statements (see here for the prior post) such as:
+Even so, in the guidance, and in connection with its release, the enforcement agencies made some sensible statements (see here for the prior post) such as:

 - the enforcement agencies are “focused on bribes of consequence – ones that have a fundamentally corrosive effect on the way companies do business abroad.”